 For heavy storms, you’ll probably want to use both goggles and a visor.
 The rain may still block your view a bit but you’ll be much better off.

-Clean your Bike After you Ride in the Rain
+9. Clean your Bike After You Ride in the Rain

 Rain washes all kinds of dirt, oil, salt, various chemicals, and automotive fluids from car engines off the road.
 Some of this filth gets splashed up on your bike’s drivetrain, even if you’re using fenders.
 This stuff can get on your chain and gears and cause premature wear and tear.
 It can even work its way into your bearings and cause damage.
 It may also cause corrosion on your frame and other components.

-After you ride in the rain, it’s a good idea to spray your bike down with clean water to wash away any dirt and grime that built up during your ride.
+After a wet ride, it’s a good idea to spray your bike down with clean water to wash away any dirt and grime that built up during your rain ride.
 A sport top water bottle works well for this.
 Just squeeze the bottle to spray clean water where you need it.

 Be sure to clean off the chain, rear cogs, chainrings, derailleurs, brake calipers, and rims or brake rotors.
 These parts are sensitive to dirt and contaminants.